andrewbremner3/Andrew_Bremner_Portfolio/README.md

 # [Project 2: MLB pitch classifier](https://github.com/andrewbremner3/MLB_Pitch_Classifier)
 This script takes two months worth of statcast data from the 2022 season (~250,000 pitches) and builds two machine learning models (Random Forest and Logistic Regression) to determine what type of pitch is thrown.

+**Goal: Predict the pitch thrown based on pitch tracking data of velocity and movement from Statcast.**

 The data is cleaned and processed such that only the fields that make sense to a distinct pitch are used.

 These include: